Narcotics Anonymous: Zonal Forums

 The Zonal Forums are service-oriented organizational structures designed to improve communication between RSCs.
 They are not decision-making entities.

 Some Zonal Forums actively participate in "Fellowship Development" to help NA fellowships grow in new countries and geographic areas where NA is still forming.
 Zonal Forums help NA groups, areas, or regions to work together to translate literature, inform the local community about NA and create new service committees.
 This is achieved through annual or biannual Zonal Forum meetings together with development visits to NA groups and members in other countries.
 Experienced NA members hold workshops, and meetings and present material to help the newer communities.

 Zonal forums also provide an important opportunity for World Services and the World Board to interact with newer and growing NA communities to better understand their needs and challenges.
 Zonal forums are an important part of the growth of NA in some of the most populous and remote parts of the world.
 Eastern Europe, central and eastern Asia, and Latin America NA communities have grown significantly through the work of Zonal Forums.

 Some Zonal Forums are a service-oriented sharing session that provides the means by which NA communities in their zone can communicate, cooperate, and grow with one another.
 Although not a part of NA's formal decision-making system, Zonal Forums interact with World Services in many ways.
 Each Zonal Forum provides a biannual report on the floor of the World Service Conference and, when requested by the conference, may also answer specific questions or address the body.
 To improve communications, the Zonal Forums are provided with conference participant mailings and send each Zonal Forum meeting record to World Services.
 To more effectively serve the fellowship, World Services and the Zonal Forums maintain an ongoing partnership to plan and conduct the Worldwide Workshop system.

 NA World Service Conference

-The NA World Service Conference (WSC) is a bi-annual service meeting made up of the Regional Delegates of the seated Regions of the world and the members of the NA World Board.
+The NA World Service Conference (WSC) is a triennial service meeting made up of the delegates of the seated Regions and Zones of the world and the members of the NA World Board.
 This service conference has the executive right to make decisions for the entire NA Fellowship.
 This includes electing members to serve on the World Board, approving all new NA Literature, service material, and making policy decisions that affect the fellowship including the organizational structure.
 This responsibility has been executed as recently as the late 1990s when the World Service Conference voted to re-structure the NA Service structure including the removal of the Board of Trustees, Board of Directors, and several other World Service level committees (Public Information, Hospitals & Institutions, Literature, and Translations) replacing them with a single board elected by the conference.